-No funding will be provided from the Bursary until authority for the trip has been given by the Deputy Head (Academic) and, where appropriate, the Head of International Visits, Expeditions and Gap Years.
-Accounting for all trips must be conducted through the Bursary.
+No funding will be provided from the Finance Department until authority for the trip has been given by the Second Master: Deputy to the Headmaster and, where appropriate, the Head of International Visits, Expeditions and Gap Years.
+Accounting for all trips must be conducted through the Finance Department.